-1959 Cooper T51 F2-23-59 Climax FPF 2.5 started life in 1959 as a works car for the Cooper Grand Prix team.
-The car was used by Bruce McLaren throughout the year.
-The Cooper team won the World Constructors championship and McLaren in his ﬁrst full season took his maiden Grand Prix victory in the US Grand Prix at Sebring.
+F2-23-59 started life in 1959 as a works car for the Cooper Grand Prix team when they won the World Constructors Championship and lead driver Jack Brabham became the World Drivers Champion.
+F2-23-59 was fitted with a 4 cylinder Coventry-Climax FPF and raced by Bruce McLaren throughout the year finishing 3rd in the British GP at Silverstone and then taking his maiden Grand Prix victory in the US Grand Prix at Sebring.

-For the 1960 season the T51 was replaced by the “lowline” T53 thus making F2-23-59 redundant for works use.
-The car was sold to Fred Tuck & Horace Gould.
-Tuck privately entered the car in numerous Grand Prix in 1960 with various drivers taking the wheel including Roy Salvadori and Lucien Bianchi.
-Bianchi scored a best result of 6th at Monaco.
+For 1960 F2-23-59 was sold to Fred Tuck & Horace Gould.
+Tuck privately entered the car in numerous Grand Prix with various drivers taking the wheel including Roy Salvadori and Lucien Bianchi who scored an excellent privateer’s result of 6th at Monaco.

-In 1961 the Formula 1 regulations changed and the car was ﬁtted with a 1.5 litre Coventry Climax engine but little is known about the races it did.
-At the end of the season American Frank Dochnal bought the car and shipped it to the States where he won ﬁrst time out at Riverside Raceway.
-Dochnal continued to use the car and even entered the 1963 Mexican Grand Prix where he failed to start due to a practice accident.
+In 1961 the Formula 1 regulations were changed, limiting the engine size of Grand Prix cars to 1,500cc and the car was ﬁtted with a 1.5 litre Coventry Climax engine.
+In 1962 American Frank Dochnal bought the car and shipped it to the States where he won ﬁrst time out at Riverside Raceway after starting from the back of the grid.
+Dochnal used the car regularly and entered the 1963 Mexican Grand Prix but unfortunately failed to start after damaging the rear suspension in practice.

 Exterior Colour Green